 Here it is the first of August, and most of the projects are in the finishing stages.
-The posts that were planned for my “that explains it” series have been on hold most of the summer.
+The posts that were planned this season have been on hold most of the summer.
 My re-arranged studio sits exactly as I left it weeks ago.
 But, the good news, depending on how you look at it, is this week the forecast for temperatures here in our Valley are expected to reach record highs.
 108° for tomorrow!
 How can that be good news?
 Well…it means staying indoors, hugging the AC and having time to write!

 When I left off explaining why playing well with others has never been my long suit I was a few months into First Grade, and my parents had been forced to make a complete life-style change.
 I’m calling this chapter —

 After reaching the ripe old-age of six surrounded by adults, sharing in adult activities, adult conversations, and probably believing myself to be an adult the change in locations threw me head-long into a relationship with lots of cousins I barely knew, a city school with hundreds of strangers and a classroom filled with children!

 I did not know how to interact with children.
 And, worse, I did not like interacting with children.

 The photos I found in Daddy’s collection show a stand-offish posture and, in many cases, a look of complete bewilderment.

 Mother, who had been my winter-time companion, playmate and friend all of my life was now working from daylight until after dinner, seven days a week, running a small road-side cafe along the Santa Fe Trail.
 She was doing all the cooking, baking, book-work, cleaning and who knows what else.

 She was angry, snappish, and rapidly turning into someone I hardly recognized.
 As an adult, I can honestly ask, “who could blame her?”
 I think Dad was helping where he could, but I’m fairly certain Mother did not see it that way.